What is business car insurance?

 Most policies will fall into one of the following three categories:

-Private and business use – these offer a similar level of cover as the option above, but with the additional benefit that the car can be registered to the business itself and the cover can extend to any driver behind the wheel.
+Business use for all drivers – these offer a similar level of cover as the option above, but with the additional benefit that more than one driver can be included on the policy.

 Commercial travelling policies – these can cover people who drive as a permanent aspect of their job.
 These individuals will be spending a lot of time on the road, and this is likely to be reflected in the policy price.

 Because these policy types are complicated and consist of lots of different factors.
 So it's best to check the terms and conditions and confirm directly with the insurer that the policy fully covers you before you buy.